itzg/docker-minecraft-server/minecraft-server/README.md

     docker run -d -e REMOVE_OLD_MODS="TRUE" -e MODPACK=http://www.example.com/mods/modpack.zip ...

-**NOTE:** This option will be taken into account only when option `MODPACK` is also used.

-**WARNING:** All content of the `mods` or `plugins` directory will be deleted before unpacking new content from the zip file.
+**WARNING:** All content of the `mods` or `plugins` directory will be deleted before unpacking new content from the MODPACK or MODS.

 ### Online mode